git398723/BP-translate/README.md

 ## How to use it?

 Follow `Installation and usage` in this repository: https://github.com/digitalstars/BlueProtocol-Translate
-The current repository is used mostly to host code.
-A more up-to-date translation can be found at the link above
+This repository purpose is used to host the code, and remote setting for auto-update translation.

 ## Known issue